DirectSponsor/DS/readme.md

+This version is archived, please use DS5.1 repository instead.

 This is an accounts backend built using the Laravel framework version 4.
 It provides 4 different user types : sponsors, coordinators, recipients and admins.